Logiqx/gpx-ideas/docs/gpx/proposal/estimates.md

 This [study](https://www.foi.se/rest-api/report/FOI-R--3840--SE) was conducted using two u-blox 6 receivers and the content of the [GST](https://gpsd.gitlab.io/gpsd/NMEA.html#_gst_gps_pseudorange_noise_statistics) (GNSS Pseudorange Noise Statistics) message to determine the horizontal accuracy estimate (hAcc) as 1-sigma.

 Blue shows the actual horizontal position error, and green shows the estimated horizontal error.
-These graphs have been provided illustrate the usefulness of estimated accuracy / errors, without going into a lengthy study or analysis.
+These graphs have been included to illustrate the usefulness of estimated accuracy / errors, without going into a lengthy study or analysis.

 The most important thing that accuracy estimates do is to highlight any abnormalities and when the quality of the PVT solution is compromised.